Duck callers quack to victory

 “You would never call like that in a blind,” said Master of Ceremonies Reg Bravo.
 “The judges are looking for who can control the call the best.
 They want to see how far they can take the call and maintain control.”

-Allen said the point of competitive waterfowl calling is to show the mastery of the instrument that is the duck call.
+“The point of competitive waterfowl calling is to display the mastery of an instrument,” said Allen, who traveled from Missouri to judge the competition.
+“A duck call is an instrument and these competitions show how skilled a competitor is with their instrument.”

 Ryan Sherbondy took the top spot in the competition, qualifying him to represent the state and compete at the World Calling Competition that will be held in Stuttgart, Arkansas in November.
 At just 19, this will be Sherbondy’s second time competing in the World Competition.

-“I will definitely be a lot more prepared for the World Competition this time around,” said Sherbondy.
+“I will definitely be a lot more prepared for the World Competition this time around,” Sherbondy said.

 Sherbondy said he has been calling since he was six years old.
-He started competing at age ten and has attended the competition in Colusa since 2011.
+He started competing at age ten and has attended the competition in Colusa since 2011, participating in the youth competitions until age 17.

-“This is an awesome event,” said Sherbondy.
+“This is an awesome event,” Sherbondy said.
 “I love being here and it’s definitely something I look forward to each year.”

-Dillion White came in second place in the competition, Craig Wilson placed third and Hunter Edwards, who traveled all the way from North Dakota to compete, rounded out the top four.
+Dillion White came in second place in the Butte Sink competition, Craig Wilson placed third and Hunter Edwards, who traveled all the way from North Dakota to compete, rounded out the top four.

-The youngsters got to try their hand at calling during the Junior and Intermediate duck and speck calling contests before the California State Live Duck Calling Competition concluded the days festivities.
+The competition also featured amateur competitions, where the youngsters got to try their hand at calling during the Junior and Intermediate duck and speck calling contests before the California State Live Duck Calling Competition concluded the days festivities on Saturday.
+On Sunday, competitors competed in the California State Duck Calling Championship, another World Competition qualifier, the California State Speck Calling Contest and the California State Two Man Meat Contest.

-The competition will continue at 10 a.m. on Sunday at Veterans Memorial Park, located at the corner of 10th and Market Streets in Colusa.
-Admission for the public is free.
+Bravo said the two-day event is wholesome, family fun year after year.

+“I have watched a lot of these competitors grow up,” Bravo said.
+“They start when they are knee high and come out year after year.”